 If you are over the age of 40 or are experiencing any health conditions, such as hypertension, heart problems, obesity or diabetes, your doctor should be consulted before you start exercising regularly.

+The Surgeon General recommends at least 30 minutes of physical activity on most days.
 Don't push it when you first start exercising.
 Listen to what your body is telling you.
-You might have some discomfort or muscle soreness when you first start but it shouldn't last more than 48 hours or be overly painful.
-If it does last too long or is too uncomfortable, try reducing your workload.
+You might have some discomfort or muscle soreness when you first start, but it shouldn't last more than 48 hours.
+If the discomfort lingers too long, try reducing your workload.
 If you have any discomfort or pain in your chest, stop exercising and consult your doctor.

 For those who are already diagnosed with osteoporosis, your doctor will tell you which activities are safe to begin.
-Experts recommend that those with low bone mass protect their spine by avoiding flexing, bending or twisting exercises.
+Experts recommend that those with low bone mass protect their spine by avoiding flexing, bending, or twisting exercises.
 In addition, high impact exercises should be avoided to reduce your risk of fracture.

 Part of a Complete Osteoporosis Program